-Swiss expat voters clearly in favour of road tunnel - SWI swissinfo.ch
+Swiss expat voters clearly in favour of road tunnel

 However, rejection of the hardline deportation initiative was weaker among expats compared with overall national results.

-The survey of the vote day is not complete and can therefore not be fully accurate, acknowledges Milic, who works for the Zurich-based Sotomo institute and the Centre for Democracy Studies in Aarau.
+The survey of the vote day is not complete and can therefore not be fully accurate, acknowledges Milic, who works for the Zurich-based Sotomo institute and the Centre for Democracy Studiesexternal link in Aarau.

 But he says certain generalised patterns and findings can be established even though for the time being, there are separate expat results from only 12 out of the country’s 26 cantons.